 Medium | Installation of an empty room with a light |

-Martin Creed’s Work No. 227: The lights going on and off is possibly one of the simplest and most minimal pieces of Installation art that exist to this day.
-Creed’s installation consists of an empty room that will light up and go dark in recurring patterns of five seconds on, and 5 seconds off.
+Martin Creed’s Work No. 227: The lights going on and off is possibly one of the simplest and most minimal pieces of installation art of all time.
+Creed’s installation consisted of an empty room that lit up in recurring periods of five seconds on and five seconds off.

 This incredibly subtle work had many people wondering how it can be considered art at all.
 In all its simplicity, it was an artwork that got people talking and grabbed the attention of audiences.

-What then is the work about?
-Work No. 227: The lights going on and off is a conceptual installation artwork that uses the illumination of a room as a way to make viewers reconsider the things we take for granted in our everyday lives.
+What was the work about?
+Work No. 227: The lights going on and off was a conceptual installation artwork that used the illumination of a room as a way to make viewers reconsider the things we take for granted in our everyday lives.

 The aim was to shift the viewer’s preconceived expectations to allow them to gain new perspectives.
 Through the complete simplicity and mundanity of the work, Creed forced the viewer to interact differently with this seemingly static room.